 Here’s more info about PSLF direct from the federal student aid website.

 PSLF beats the TLFP

 PSLF is so much better than the TLFP.
 A teacher with a master’s degree and the average amount of student loan debt might be able to pay a lot less toward their loans with PSLF than with the TLFP.

 Let’s say Lauren had the average student loans for a teacher with their master’s degree — $55,200 with a 6.5% interest rate.

-She’s making $50,000 with 2.5 percent salary increases each year.
+She’s making $50,000 with 2.5% salary increases each year.
 She qualifies for the full $17,500 from the TLFP in five years.
-But she’s also eligible for PSLF.
+But she’s also eligible for PSLF as a full-time teacher.
 Either way, she plans on being debt free in 10 years.

 Lauren decides to do a little homework, and here are the calculations:

 PSLF is by far the better choice.
 It would save Lauren almost $25,000 paying back her loans over 10 years compared to paying her loan back in full, even with $17,500 from the TLFP.

 Thank goodness Lauren didn’t just rely on the name of the forgiveness program.
 It’s easy to think the TLFP would be much better for teaching service than PSLF.
 But that’s not the case.

 This is just the starting point for Lauren.
 There’s a ton more she can do to make sure she can save even more on PSLF.
 Check out Student Loan Planner®’s Top PSLF Tips to see what else can be done to save money.